Which Order Should You Teach Things In?

 The "CAGED System"of

 Open Guitar Chords

 Us Pay In Your Own Currency Via PayPal

-During the first lesson in this series a child should have become familiar with forming two of the eight chord shapes (G and Eminor) that a beginner should learn first.
+During the First Kid's Guitar Lesson a child will have become familiar with forming two of the eight chord shapes (G and Eminor) that a beginner should learn first.
 This second lesson sets out to reinforce the knowledge and capabilities developed during the first session and adds two new chords (C and D) to the mix as well as introducing kids to the full Em chord shape (you can print a free certificate designed to reward progress from this page).